dl416/Machine_Learning/Logistic回归.md

 ​	引用课件中对分类问题的分析：

 > ​	The classification problem is just like the regression problem, except that the values we now want to predict take on only a small number of discrete values.
 For now, we will focus on the binary classification problem in which y can take on only two values, 0 and 1.
 (Most of what we say here will also generalize to the multiple-class case.)
-For instance, if we are trying to build a spam classifier for email, then $x^{(i)}​$ may be some features of a piece of email, and y may be 1 if it is a piece of spam mail, and 0 otherwise.
+For instance, if we are trying to build a spam classifier for email, then $x^{(i)}$ may be some features of a piece of email, and y may be 1 if it is a piece of spam mail, and 0 otherwise.
 Hence, y∈{0,1}.
 0 is also called the negative class, and 1 the positive class, and they are sometimes also denoted by the symbols “-” and “+.”
-Given  $x^{(i)}​$ , the corresponding  $y^{(i)}​$ is also called the label for the training example.
+Given  $x^{(i)}$ , the corresponding  $y^{(i)}$ is also called the label for the training example.